Universal-Connect-Project/universal-connect-widget-new/README.md

 ## Usage
 Currently, this library has a very small use-case.
-It is not in a state where it can be used outside of the Universal Connect Project ecosystem.
+It is not in a state where it can be used outside the Universal Connect Project ecosystem.

 As such, the only way to utilize the Universal Connect Widget--which this library encapsulates--is to run the [UCP-App service](https://github.com/Universal-Connect-Project/ucw-app),